The Language of Generalization: Case Study 2: Habitual Language

 In order to generate model predictions for habitual endorsements, we first elicit the prior distributions over rates for different events.
 For language about the behaviors of people, \(P(p)\) represents a language user's background knowledge about the rates with which people perform a behavior; this prior can be constructed as a distribution over \emph{different people}, each of whom do the behavior with a different rate.
-We designed our elicitation task to take advantage of the mixture-model representation of the prevalence prior used in Expt.
-1. In particular, we assume, to a first approximation, that the distribution over prevalence can be represented as a mixture of those who tend to perform the action with a stable rate and those who do not perform the action.\footnote{It is likely that more than just these two possibilities are represented in people's intuitive theories, corresponding to individuals with additional traits or demographics.
-We assume here a simple two-component structure so as to not make the specification of the prior overly complex.} With the further assumption that, all else being equal, past is predictive of future behavior, we operationalize these two kinds of people as \emph{people who have done the action before} and \emph{people who have not the action before}.
-We design this experiment to measure participants' beliefs about the relative proportion of these two kinds of people (as a measure of the mixture parameter in the model) as well as the rate at which people (who have done the action before) do the action.
-We will assume for simplicity that people who have never done the action before will probably never do the action.
+We designed our elicitation task to take advantage of the mixture-model representation of the prevalence prior used in Case Study 1.
+In particular, we assume, to a first approximation, that the distribution over prevalence can be represented as a mixture of those who tend to perform the action with a stable rate and those who do not perform the action.
+With the further assumption that, all else being equal, past is predictive of future behavior, we operationalize these two kinds of people as \emph{people who have done the action before} and \emph{people who have not the action before}.
+We design this experiment to measure participants' beliefs about the relative proportion of these two kinds of people (as a measure of the mixture parameter in the prevalence prior model) as well as the rate at which people (who have done the action before) do the action.
+We will assume for simplicity that people who have never done the action before will probably never do the action.\footnote{It is likely that more than just these two possibilities are represented in people's intuitive theories, corresponding to individuals with additional traits or demographics, and influenced by the types of people a speaker knows and interacts with.
+We assume here a simple two-component structure so as to not make the specification of the prior overly complex.}